Lattices in the cohomology of $U(3)$ arithmetic manifolds: Patching

 \section{Patching}

-Following \cite{1305.1594}, we use Kisin's local-global modification of the Taylor-Wiles method to study lattices in completed cohomology in families on local deformation rings.
-In this section, we introduce the Taylor-Wiles patching method as in \cite{MR2470687} and \cite{1310.0831}, in order to deduce Theorem \ref{patchedmod}.
+Following \cite{1305.1594}, we use Kisin's local-global modification of the Taylor--Wiles method to study lattices in completed cohomology in families over local deformation rings.
+In this section, we introduce the Taylor--Wiles patching method, as in \cite{1310.0831}, in order to deduce Theorem \ref{patchedmod}.
+This result crucially shows that patched modules have a natural action by integral Hecke algebras at $p$.